bethanylindberg/SMU_Data_Science/Week 4/README.md

-Introduction
+PyCity Schools Introduction

 For this report, a data set of district wide standardized test results was analyzed to search for trends or actionable insights with the goal of approving student success overall.

 Overview of the Data

 The analyzed data set includes information on 15 highschools with a total of 39,170 students.
-Parameters included are budget per school, student names and IDs, school size and math and reading scores.
+Parameters included are budget per school, student names & IDs, math & reading scores and school size.
 Below is a high level summary for the entire District.

 |   | Total Schools | Total Students | Total Budget   | Average Math Score | Average Reading Score | % Passing Math | % Passing Reading | % Overall Passing Rate |
 |---|---------------|----------------|----------------|--------------------|-----------------------|----------------|-------------------|------------------------|